tasket/wyng-backup/doc/Wyng_User_Reference.md

 attacks that replace your current archive with an older version (in Wyng this is related to replay attacks, but not downgrade attacks).
-Wyng guards against such attacks by checking that the time encoded in your locally cached archive.ini isn't newer than the one on the destination/remote; Wyng also displays the last archive modification time whenever you access it.
+Wyng guards against such attacks by checking that the time encoded in your locally cached archive.ini isn't newer than the one in the archive itself on the destination; Wyng also displays the last archive modification time whenever you access it.

 #### Protecting and Verifying Archive Authenticity: